Name That Tune: Episode status

+Revivals

+During the 1996-1997 season, an attempt to revived the show was made by Quincy Jones-David Salzman Entertainmentafter their normal producing partner Warner Bros. passed up on the project, they later went to Columbia TriStar Television in an attempt to possible pair up with a revival of 50s/70s/80s game show Treasure Hunt but both were scrapped later on in their respective lifespans.

 An attempt to revive the show in 2001 with producer Phil Gurin fell through.
 This would have been "a game-variety hybrid," such as incorporating live performances.

 In October 2006, CBS ordered a pilot for a revival with Donny Osmond as host, but it was not picked up for a series order.
 This attempt would have included a new bonus round where contestants guessed 15 songs in 60 seconds for a shot at $1 million.

 In October 2007, it was reported that MTV Networks had bought the rights to the series and planned to create concurrent versions of the show to air on MTV, VH1 and CMT in 2008.
 Their musical content was to be tailored to the networks' respective formats and audiences (for example, the CMT version would have focused on country music), and the show was to be "[reinterpreted] for the digital age" with new online elements.
 None of these efforts ultimately made it to air.

 In March 2012, it was reported that FremantleMedia had bought the rights and planned to revive the series.
 However, that plan never came to fruition.

 In October 2017, CBS ordered another pilot for a revival, this time with Elizabeth Banks as host.
 However, it was not ordered to series.

 2021 revival

 In October 2020, it was reported that Eureka Productions and current rightsholder Prestige Entertainment were preparing to begin production of a new version of Name That Tune in Sydney, Australia for an unspecified network, with American Australians as contestants.
 It was filmed with a studio audience under local COVID-19 protocols.
 Filming began on November 17 at ICC Sydney.

 On November 18, 2020, Fox officially announced the series, with actress Jane Krakowski as host and former American Idol judge Randy Jackson as bandleader.
 Premiering on January 6, 2021 to accompany the Masked Singer spin-off The Masked Dancer on its Wednesday-night lineup, the series co-exists on Fox's programming slate with its similar series Beat Shazam.
 It was co-produced by Eureka, Prestige, and Fox Alternative Entertainment.

 A second season premiered on March 29, 2022, which primarily features celebrity episodes.
-Production was moved to Dublin, Ireland at the RDS and Font Hill Studios. with BiggerStage (which had previously collaborated with Fox Alternative Entertainment on its new talent show format The Big Deal) replacing Eureka as co-production partner.
+Production was moved to Dublin, Ireland at the RDS and Font Hill Studios, with BiggerStage (which had previously collaborated with Fox Alternative Entertainment on its new talent show format The Big Deal) replacing Eureka as co-production partner.

 A third season titled Celebrity Name That Tune premiered on January 11, 2023.

+A fourth season premiered on June 3, 2024, and a fifth season was ordered for the 2024–2025 season as well.